B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 Of course, it's not all unicorns and rainbows!
 Like any other technology, AI has it's downsides and can be misused, but let's focus on the positive here!
 On a personal level, AI has made our lives more efficient in many ways and will continue to do so.
 It has also significantly impacted and changed many industries while creating new opportunities, and will continue to do so!

 For this project I decided to use deep learning, which is a key instrument in AI applications, and generate captions for images using AI!
 Wait, can we really do that??
-Yes!
+Yes, we can!
 Doing something like this was inconceivable a few years ago, but the recent advancements in deep learning has made it possible.
-Generating captions or in other words, the ability to understand and describe an image, is definitely cool and exciting, but there are also many real world applications for it.
+Generating captions or in other words, the ability to understand and describe an image, is cool and exciting, but there are also many real world applications for it.
 For instance, for self-driving cars, where we need to understand what is on the road and around the car.
-Another example would be for CCTV cameras, where it would be great to understand what scenes are alarming to prevent crimes and protect people's lives.
+Another example would be for CCTV cameras, where it would be great to understand what scenes are alarming to quickly flag them to prevent crimes and protect people's lives.
 But my main motivation for picking up this project was to help the blinds and people with the visual impairments by creating a technology that converts images to captions, and then to speech.
-I will showcase that here, but to create a great tool, we will need to train a huge amount of data.
+I will showcase how we can do that here, but to create a great tool, we will need to train a huge amount of data.

-This project is rather complex and has many steps which I will in this post.
-The blow figure shows the overview, just to give you the big picture:
+This project is rather complex and has many steps which I will explain in this post.
+Below is an overview of the process, just to give you the big picture:

 ![Overview](../assets/img/image_captions/Itro_Pic.jpg){: .postImage}

 # Data

-In order to generate meaningful captions, we need to train a model for both images and descriptions at the same time.
-For this project, I used the open source Flicker 8K from [Kaggle](https://www.kaggle.com/shadabhussain/flickr8k), which includes 8000 images and each image has five captions.
-I used 6000 images their descriptions for training and the rest for testing.
-Below are two sample image and their captions, used in the the training data.
-As you can see, the captions are describing the image slightly differently but are very similar.
+In order to generate meaningful captions, we need to train a model for both images and their descriptions, at the same time.
+For this project, I used the open source Flicker 8K from [Kaggle](https://www.kaggle.com/shadabhussain/flickr8k), which includes 8,000 images and each image has five captions.
+I used 6,000 images and their captions for training and the rest for testing.
+To show you how the data looks like, I have included below two sample images and their captions.
+As you can see, each caption is describing the image slightly differently, but they are very similar because they are describing the same picture.
+Alternatively, we could just use one caption for each image, but having five captions provides for more training data and therefore more robust results.

 ![Sample Image and Captions](../assets/img/image_captions/Sample_Img&Caption1.jpg){: .postImage}
 **Captions:**